 2. Take to the ocean

 Want to try stand-up paddle-boarding out on the calm waters of Jemeluk Bay?
-Simply hire one from any number of places on the bay, like Green Leaf Cafe or Chill Bar and explore the stunning Jemeluk Bay from sunrise till sunset.
-This place is also highly recommended for snorkelers, and the chance to check out the underwater ‘temple’ also known as the famous Underwater Post Office because it looks like a mailbox.
-Snorkelling equipment can easily be hired directly from local vendors on the bay.
-If you enter at Warung Robo and swim to the right side all the way to Barracuda Bar, there’s a great chance you’ll see a turtle or two.
-Lipah beach is also great for snorkelling and the chance to see Sponge Barrel, Blue Spotted Rays and Mackerels.
+Simply hire one from any number of places on the bay, and explore the stunning Jemeluk Bay from sunrise till sunset.
+This place is also highly recommended for snorkellers, and the chance to check out the underwater ‘temple’ also known as the famous Underwater Post Office because it looks like a mailbox.
+Snorkelling equipment can easily be hired directly from local vendors on the bay, plus there’s a great chance you’ll see a turtle or two!
+Lipah Beach is also great for snorkelling and the chance to see Sponge Barrel, Blue Spotted Rays and Mackerels.